 All that sitting means we’re also assuming a relatively monotonous posture, which makes a footrest all the more important.

-While a static footrest will keep your feet in the ideal position to support good upper body posture, a dynamic footrest will help keep you moving throughout the day and staying a little more active.
+While a static footrest will keep your feet in the ideal position to support good upper body posture, a dynamic footrest will help keep you moving throughout the day and stay a little more active.

 You can do simple foot exercises on them and use the movement of the footrest to help you stretch.